4GeeksAcademy/master-javascript-programming-exercises/exercises/070-removeNumbersLessThan/README.md

 # `70` removeNumbersLessThan

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "removeNumbersLessThan".
+Write a function called `removeNumbersLessThan`.

-Given a number and an object, "removeNumbersLessThan" removes any property whose values are numbers less than the given number.
+Given a number and an object, `removeNumbersLessThan` removes any property whose values are numbers less than the given number.

 ```Javascript